Former union leader Marvin Miller elected to Baseball Hall of Fame | The Japan Times

 SAN DIEGO – Marvin Miller, the union leader who revolutionized baseball by empowering players to negotiate multimillion-dollar contracts and to play for teams of their own choosing, was elected to baseball’s Hall of Fame on Sunday along with former St. Louis Cardinals catcher Ted Simmons.

-After falling short in his first seven times on veterans committee ballots, Miller received 12 of 16 votes from this year’s 16-man modern committee, exactly the 75% required.
+After falling short in his first seven times on veterans committee ballots, Miller received 12 of 16 votes from this year’s 16-man modern committee, exactly the 75 percent required.
 Simmons was on 13 ballots.
-Former Boston outfielder Dwight Evans was third with eight,
+Former Boston outfielder Dwight Evans was third with eight.

 Miller, who died at age 95 in 2012, led the Major League Baseball Players Association from 1966-82, a time when players gained the right to free agency after six seasons of big league service, to salary arbitration and to grievance arbitration.
 He led the union through five work stoppages and was an adviser during three more after he retired.